How to read financial statements of a company?

 Last part of a company’s finances is its cash flow statement.

-Cash flow statement shows the flow of cash and cash equivalents during the period under report.
+Cash flow statement (also known as statements of cash flow) shows the flow of cash and cash equivalents during the period under report and breaks the analysis down to operating, investing and financing activities. .
 It helps in assessing liquidity and solvency of a company and to check efficient cash management.

 Three key components of Cash flow statements: